peterfeifanchen/Website/_posts/2018-2-24-paper-review-silkroad.markdown

 It is interesting to see all these new features that can be implemented directly in hardware, especially with the help of the new P4 language.
-However, it would have helped to know what percentage of total hardware resources are taken up already by switch.P4, especially when it is loaded with entries for its other services (e.g., VTEP stuff, ACL lists).
-This way we can actually judge whether it is feasible to burden ToR switches with addtional task of L4 load balancing.
+However, it would have helped to know what percentage of total hardware resources are taken up already by switch.P4, especially when it is loaded with entries for its other services (e.g., VTEP entires, MAC entries, ACL lists).
+This way we can
+actually judge whether it is feasible to burden ToR switches with addtional task of L4 load balancing.
 As right now, the table provided only gives incremental usage in additional to switch.P4 and not total resource usage.
 It is also interesting that as long more and more